Back To Search Results

 (Click Image to Enlarge)

-Ankle Radiograph, Aneurysmal Bone Cyst (ABC).
-Image shows well-defined expansile lytic lesion in child with internal septations.
+Ankle Radiograph, Aneurysmal Bone Cyst.
+The image shows a well-defined expansile lytic lesion in a child with internal septations.

 Contributed by S Dulebohn, MD